SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Chiara_Barbieri/Readme.md

 How to display population distances?
 We can use a tree visualization, keeping in mind that this does not correspond to actual population evolutionary and demographic pathway, but just as a graphic representation of relative distances.
-We can use a Neighbor-Joining tree display as implemented in the package ‘ape’.
-Note that the package 'ggtree' used to visualize trees does some conflict with the R version and tidypopgen, so we will use it by activating the
+We can use a Neighbor-Joining tree (NJ tree) display as implemented in the package ‘ape’.
+Note that the package 'ggtree' used to visualize trees does some conflict with the R version and tidypopgen, so we will use it in another terminal window by activating the

     conda activate popgen

 Back in R:

     library(ape)
+    eurasia_pops <- read_csv("EurasiaInfoPop.csv")
+      colorini <- c("#E41A1C", "#377EB8", "#4DAF4A",
+                  "cyan2" , "#FF7F00", "#FFFF33",
+                   "#A65628", "#984EA3","#F781BF")

+    pairwise_fsts <- read.table("pairwise_fsts1.txt", sep="\t", header=T, row.names=1)
+    pairwise_fsts<-as.matrix(pairwise_fsts)

+    # generate the NJ tree
     fst_tree <- nj(pairwise_fsts)
     fst_tree$edge.length[fst_tree$edge.length < 0] = 0.002 # manual correction for negative branches in the nj tree
     tip_meta <- eurasia_pops[match(fst_tree$tip.label, eurasia_pops$PopName), ]